 An expatriot Brit who transplanted to the USA in 1994, Toby has been in professional web applications development since 2000.
-Married to JoAnn since 2001, they have two cats and a German Shepard.
+Married to JoAnn since 2001, they have two daughters and two pitbull mixes.
 They live in the Adirondack Region of New York State.
-They also have two daughters.

 Growing up in the UK during the 80s, Toby remembers the battles of drivers like Senna, Prost, Mansell, Arnoux, and numerous other greats.
-He was always a Williams fan, but since the mid 90s has worn red every weekend.
+He was always a Williams fan, but since the mid 90s has worn Maranello Red every weekend.

 Toby is Co-Founder and Partner of Daron Communications, GrandPrixWeekly.com’s proud hosting partner.
 Bringing experience and knowledge to the F1Weekly.com team with updates, new features and a rare insight into the Internet.